 Will we be able to improve the services and support that we offer children and their families?

 Children and families should directly benefit from a schools membership of a MAT through an improved capacity to establish support services such as speech and language, pastoral care, family support and education psychology.

 What will this actually mean for the staff and families of a school joining a MAT?

 Life continues as usual with the ethos, values, uniform and culture of the school remaining independent and unchanged.

 Will a school lose control of its own budget?

 Coast Acaemies has a Head of Finance who has the overview of all financial matters and is expected to provide savings through procurement, income generation and efficiency.
 At local level, schools still make decisions about how they spend their own budget.

 How are central services paid for?

 Schools will not be charged with a one size fits all top slice but instead will be charged proportionally to the school’s level of need and size.
 This charge would include a general contribution to allow the MAT to operate and would be calculated as a cost per pupil.
 So a smaller school pays less.
 The charge would be within the range of 3 to 5% of annual GAG and we would hope that most schools would see a net financial gain with this arrangement.
-We expect to build the financial model together with our future partners and the transisiton to a top slice situation may take place over an extended period.
-We expect to provide central services including a CEO, Director of Finance, Head of HR, Estates Management and IT strategic network management.
+We expect to build the financial model together with our future partners and the transition to a top slice situation may take place over an extended period.
+We provide central services including a CEO, Director of Finance, Head of HR, Estates Management and IT strategic network management.